yamaton/vscode-h2o/README.md

 While live inspection is enabled, a single status bar item shows only the high-level state, for example `H2O C✓ H— TS:word`. `C` is completion, `H` is hover, and `TS` is the tree-sitter node at the caret.
 Click it to reveal the debug views.
 The view toolbar can pause and resume updates.
 Each view also has an **Open Debug Snapshot** action that opens its full current data as a read-only virtual JSON document for searching and copying; live JSON is no longer streamed through an Output channel.
 Run **Shell Completion: Toggle Live Caret and Cursor Context** to disable or re-enable the interface.

-The H2O executable can also be selected with the `shellCompletion.h2oPath` setting.
-Its default value, `<bundled>`, uses the scanner packaged for the current platform.
+The executable that parses local command `--help` output can also be selected with the `shellCompletion.h2oPath` setting.
+Its default value, `<bundled>`, uses the parser packaged for the current platform.
 Like the unknown-command scan policy, this is a machine setting and is configured separately for a remote Extension Host.

 Completion suggestions can be enabled or disabled independently with `shellCompletion.enableCompletion`.
 This window-scoped setting can be configured in user, workspace, or remote settings; disabling it does not disable hover or remove cached specifications.